akka/akka-http/README.md

 The reference documentation for all Akka libraries is available via [doc.akka.io/libraries/](https://doc.akka.io/libraries/), details for the Akka HTTP library for [Scala](https://doc.akka.io/libraries/akka-http/current/?language=scala) and [Java](https://doc.akka.io/libraries/akka-http/current/?language=java).

 The current versions of all Akka libraries are listed on the [Akka Dependencies](https://doc.akka.io/libraries/akka-dependencies/current/) page.
-Releases of the Akka http library in this repository are listed on the [GitHub releases](https://github.com/akka/akka-http/releases) page.
+Releases of the Akka HTTP library in this repository are listed on the [GitHub releases](https://github.com/akka/akka-http/releases) page.

 Contributing
 ------------